You are here

 Alex Gerasev is an illustrator, painter, printmaker, and muralist.
 Gerasev grew up in St. Petersburg, Russia and studied at the Repin Academy of Fine Arts.
 His work has been exhibited internationally and is held in private and public collections throughout the US and Europe, including The Boston Public Library, The Boston Athenæum, Columbia University, Marriott Hotel, The Pushkin Museum, and Deutsche Immobilien Fonds AG.
 He was awarded a Massachusetts Cultural Council Grant to paint a mural at the Revere Beach T station, Revere, MA.
 Gerasev teaches illustration at the Massachusetts College of Art and Design.

 Her work focuses on incorporating couture and traditional artistic techniques into modern day clothing.
 She specializes in hand techniques such as embroidery, beading, smocking, fabric painting, and leather work.
-Much of her work is inspired by her love for historical clothing and lifestyle.
+Much of her work is inspired by her love for historical clothing and sustainable fashion practices.
 She also enjoys traditional drawing and painting, and likes to incorporate them into her design work.

 Brenna works as a Marketing Coordinator for Massart's Continuing Education and Youth Programs Department.
 While at MassArt, she was involved in a variety of programs, including being a Residential Assistant for her Sophomore and Junior year, the leader of Outdoor Adventure Club, a rugby player, and the Manager of the Pop-Up Holiday and Spring Sale.
 Brenna majored in Industrial design at MassArt and graduated in 2018.
 Since graduating college she has held the position of Maker Specialist at MassArt- supporting Architecture and Industrial Design students in the woodshop, and Furniture Builder at Bostonwood.
 Her most recent project combines her love of woodworking and passion for skateboarding.
 She has been collecting old or broken skateboards and is hoping to create furniture out of the salvaged wood.
 Brenna is grateful for the knowledge she gained studying Industrial Design at MassArt and is excited to see where it will take her next.